-Celebrating the colleagues who are creating a positive research culture.
+Celebrating your colleagues who are creating a positive research culture

 Collegiality includes acting as a role model or leading on initiatives to promote:

 - A collegial culture, which supports others to succeed.
 Examples include participating in mock panels or peer review panels, contributing to career development activities for early career researchers, supporting co-authorship and co-investigator status on grants, sharing contacts and networks (e.g. relating to impact-generating activities), passing on opportunities to earlier career or less senior colleagues to present or participate in meetings or conferences, and nominating colleagues for external recognition.

 - Good research culture at UofG level.
 Examples might include sharing best practice or leading / delivering support, innovations or improvements that go beyond an immediate research group or subject, contributing to policy or external initiatives (e.g. through professional bodies, Equality Charters and learned societies).